Integrated Systems Europe

 Strong and sustainable event growth – year after year

-Since its launch in 2004 ISE has grown year-on-year at a phenomenal rate with each event delivering higher numbers of exhibitors and attendees.
+Since its launch in 2004, ISE has grown year-on-year, with each event delivering higher numbers of exhibitors and attendees.

-The sharp growth in size of ISE was the primary driver for the decision to increase the exhibition to four days in 2016.
+Over 1,300 companies exhibited at the four-day ISE 2019.
+The growth in size of ISE was the primary driver for the decision to increase the exhibition to four days in 2016.
 Four days gives exhibitors more ‘face time’ with attendees and affords attendees a longer period to visit stands and to take advantage of the many conferences and educational programmes on offer.

-By the time ISE 2017 closed its doors, Integrated Systems Europe had proven unequivocally why it is the international destination of choice for AV and systems integration professionals.
+By the time ISE 2019 closed its doors, Integrated Systems Europe had once again proven unequivocally why it is the international destination of choice for AV and systems integration professionals.